-TRIUMPH is a special program within the MD Program curriculum at the University of Wisconsin School of Medicine and Public Health focusing on training medical students committed to providing health care for urban populations and to reducing health disparities.
+TRIUMPH is a special program within the MD Program curriculum at the UWSMPH that focuses on training medical students who are committed to providing health care for urban populations and reducing health disparities.
 The Milwaukee-based program integrates clinical medicine and community and public health in a combined third- and fourth-year curriculum.